floyddc/Kali-Customization/README.md

 # Automatic Kali Customization
-Script and files to customize your Kali Linux environment.<br> _Tested on Kali Linux 2024.4 and 2025.1c_
+Script and files to customize your Kali Linux environment.<br> The main purpose of this customization is doing everything through your keyboard, without any mouse.<br>
+_Tested on Kali Linux 2024.4 and 2025.1c_

 - [Recommended initial steps](#recommended-initial-steps)